2000 – 2010

 2010

 For about 24 years, the ministry was exclusively directed to Russia and the territories of the former Soviet Union.
-Over the years the Lord opened up new fields for ministry in addition to the mega city saturation campaigns in Russia and Israel.
+Over the years the Lord opened up new fields for ministry in addition to the Mega City saturation campaigns in Russia and Israel.

 As the ministry diversified, a name change to reflect the scope of the ministry was fitting, reflecting everything the ministry stands for and was called to do.
 Programs for satellite television were being produced and aired daily for 100 million viewers in the Islamic world in Arabic.
 Programs were also produced for satellite TV in Persian (Iran), and followed soon by programs in Somali (Horn of Africa), Kurdish (Iraq), Amharic (Ethiopia), and Tigray (Eritrea).
 Programs were being aired on satellite TV in China, India, and Laos.